Items that you need to begin watching your TV with a Slingbox

-- If UPnP is not an option, your router must be set up to use Port Forwarding (check with your router's user guide if you're not sure what that is, or view one of our helpful support videos, linked below).
+- If UPnP is not an option, your router must be set up to use Port Forwarding (check your router's user guide if you're not sure what this is, or view one of our helpful support videos, linked below).

 - The router also needs to offer DHCP capability.
 (Fortunately, almost all routers for consumer use do.)

 You need an audio video source to connect your Slingbox to: